87tana/ML_Classification_Imbalance_Banking/README.md

 **Data Description**

 This dataset gives information about a marketing campaign of a financial institution.
+We have a classification problem and target is a binary variable (yes/no)

 **Goal**  Build a model to predict the likelihood of customers subscribing to a term deposit.